-We begin the discussion of the flow evolution by examining the case w = 0.5, as summarized in Figure 3.4.3.
+We consider the flow evolution more carefully, beginning with the case w = 0.5 as summarized in (Figure 3.4.3).
 Despite the narrowness of this channel, rotation can be quite important.
-First consider some examples for which there is no predicted upstream influence $(h_m < h_c)$ as illustrated by the insets on the left-hand side of Figure 3.4.3.
+First consider some examples for which there is no predicted upstream influence $(h_m < h_c)$ as illustrated by the insets on the left-hand side of the figure.
 Subcritical conditions give rise to an acceleration of the flow accompanied by a deflection of streamlines over the obstacle towards the right wall (e.g. $F_d=0.5$, $h_m=0.1$).
-The opposite occurs for supercritical initial conditions, as exemplified by the case (F_d =1.5, $h{\rm m}$ =0.04).
-If $F{\rm d}$ is large enough the initial supercritical flow is separated and the corresponding final steady states may either be completely separated (F_d =2.5, h_m =0.1) or separated away from but attached near the sill ($F_d = 2.5$, $h_m = 0.3$).
+The opposite occurs for supercritical initial conditions, as exemplified by the case (F_d =1.5, h_m =0.04).
+If F_d is large enough, the initial supercritical flow is separated and the corresponding final steady states may either be completely separated ($F_d=2.5, h_m=0.1$) or separated away from but attached near the sill ($F_d = 2.5$, $h_m = 0.3$).
 This last case is shown in greater detail in Figure 3.4.6.
 At t=10 the disturbance generated by the introduction of the topography is evident immediately downstream of the sill.
 It consists of two waves that propagate downstream.
-The first is the faster Kelvin wave, centered at about y=15, and the second is the slower frontal wave (Section 2.3), centered at about y = 8.
-By t = 20the Kelvin wave has propagated out of the domain and the frontal wave (near y=17) has steepened, nearly to the point where the stream width w_e is discontinuous.
+The first is the faster Kelvin wave, centered at about y=15along the right wall (facing downstream).
+The second is the slower frontal wave (Section 2.3), centered at about y = 8 on the left free edge of the stream.
+By t = 20 the Kelvin wave has propagated out of the domain and the frontal wave (near y=17) has steepened, nearly to the point where the stream width w_e is discontinuous.
+Both waves have propagated out of the visible domain by t=80.

-As noted above, upstream influence for the case w=0.5 generally occurs where predicted ($h{\rm m}$ > $h{\rm c}$).
+As noted above, upstream influence for the case w=0.5 generally occurs where predicted.
 When the initial flow is attached, the disturbance that alters the upstream state takes the form of a 'Kelvin-wave' bore.
-Figure 3.4.7 shows an example of this process for $F{\rm d}$ = 0.5, $h{\rm m}$ = 0.2.
-At t = 10 both upstream and downstream propagating Kelvin waves are evident on each side of the topography.
+For the case for $F_d = 0.5$ and $h_m = 0.2$ (Figure 3.4.7), upstream and downstream propagating Kelvin waves are evident on each side of the topography at t=10.
 The characteristic trapping of the Kelvin waves to the side walls is weakly apparent in this narrow channel.
-By t =30 the downstream wave has left the domain, the upstream wave has steepened into a bore, and a hydraulic jump has formed on the downstream side of the obstacle.
+By t = 30 the downstream wave has left the domain, the upstream wave has steepened into a bore, and a hydraulic jump has formed on the downstream side of the obstacle.
 The jump remains over the downstream face of the obstacle in the final steady flow (t= 50).
 The Froude number (3.4.3) calculated from the numerical solution at t = 30 indicates a transition from subcritical to supercritical flow over the sill and a return to subcritical flow across the downstream jump (bottom panel of Figure 3.4.7).
-Also note how $F{\rm d}$ decreases across the upstream bore.
+Also note how F_d decreases across the upstream bore.
 Generally speaking, the solution is similar to the nonrotating case.
 The most apparent sign of rotation is the deflection towards the right wall of the supercritical flow in the lee of the obstacle.